Welcome to Twinlaw Publishing

 To order books click on the cart below each description then scroll to the bottom go the page to check out with the shopping cart

-OUT NOW – the new novel from Dorothy Bruce
+WAITING for CHANGE – the new novel from Dorothy Bruce

 A novel set against the background of 2007 to 2010 – three exciting years in Scottish political history.